andrejkoller/arabian-nights-theme/README.md

 ## 💜 Inspired by

 The magic and mystery of the _One Thousand and One Nights_ — woven into your code editor.

----

-Feel free to share feedback or contribute!